About the project

 Structural damping can be considered as per the Eurocode recommendations [BS EN 1991-2:2003 188.8.131.52].

-From the above flow chart it was concluded that the dynamic analysis is required for this bridge.
+From the above flow chart, it was concluded that dynamic analysis is required for this bridge.
 The results from the dynamic analysis are discussed below.

 Peak values must be plotted against speeds to identify resonance/critical speed

 It can be seen that the bridge is safe from the risk of derailment as the maximum peak acceleration is less than 3.5m/s2 which is specified by the euro code for the ballasted track.

 The dynamic response of the deck members must be checked and compared to the equivalent static responses.